jules2689/trudeau/docs/2020-04-18/q_a.md

 **Answer**:

 We have the border restrictions in place where non-essential travel across the border will not be permitted.
-We will take the measures necessary to keep Canadians safewhile ensuring the flow of our essential supply chains on whichso many Canadians depend.[speaking french] [voice of interpreter] we will continue to be very vigilant about our borders and travelling coming from abroad and we will continueas well to work with the americans to ensure our own safety by maintaining the current measures at the border.
+We will take the measures necessary to keep Canadians safewhile ensuring the flow of our essential supply chains on whichso many Canadians depend.
+[voice of interpreter] we will continue to be very vigilant about our borders and travelling coming from abroad and we will continueas well to work with the americans to ensure our own safety by maintaining the current measures at the border.
 At every step of the way, we will do what is necessary to protect Canadians and ensure that our supply chains remain open.[end of translation].

 ---